zolotarov/protocols/RNA_isolation_w_TRIzol.md

 3. Transfer to a 1.5 mL DNase- and RNase-free microcentrifuge tube by pipetting up and down until the cells dislodge.
 	- Tubes can be frozen at -80°C at this point.

-4. Add 200 μl of chloroform per mL of TriZOL used.
+4. Add 200 μl of chloroform per mL of TRIzol used.
 5. Shake tubes vigorously for 15 seconds.
 6. Incubate at RT for 3 minutes.
 7. Centrifuge at 12,000 g at 4°C for 15 minutes.